hindutva/hindutva.github.io/content/main/polity/external-affairs/tolerance/_index.md

 ## Desired limit of tolerance

 Anything intolerant to our tolerant hindu structure should not be tolerated, if the said structure is to survive.
-Some general context about the limits classically imposed within the hindu ecosystem is discussed [here](../../../tattvam/deva/index/).
+Some general context about the limits of inter-cult competition classically imposed within the hindu ecosystem can be considered.

 - The **intolerant generally and eventually overcomes** and imposes its values on the tolerant other, even when it is a small minority.
 This is a law of nature.
 - **Polytheism especially cannot afford secularism.** See [here](../../../rivals/abe-disease/0-theism/secularism/).